MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### DEPLOY PRODUCTION - backend @v1.15.3

- This deploy is very small yet pretty critical for migrations out of G Suite (Admin).
+ Deploy to production:  Backend release This deploy is very small yet pretty critical for migrations out of G Suite (Admin).
 Please read the impact statement carefully.

 #### User/Support Impact
 - User: Fixes a specific case in migrations from G Suite (Admin) that would end up in data duplication.
 The case relates to folders in an "owner" root that were shared with other users ("guest") and "guest" mounted the folder not in their root folder but somewhere deeper in their tree.
 In this case, the transfer would not obey the user priority list resulting in the folder being transferred for both "owner" and "guest".
 This regression was introduced on March 1, 2019 (June 2019 for FTC) and fixed now.
 Full impact is still being assessed.
 There is no need to re-run Google Prescans for affected migrations; instead, re-running the transfers will now skip the folder in question appropriately.
 Remediation for affected customers is to manually removed the duplicated data (upon identification).